-- The treatments T3, T6 and T9 including 30, 60 and 90kgPha-1 respectively which was combined - with constant rates of N (80kgha-1) and K (75kgha-1) have induced the highest grain yields with - 279 shorter physiological cycles (Table 3) and contrasting with the recommended rates for lowland - rice cultivation in the humid forest zone [11].
-Unarguably, the rates of 80kgNha-1, 30kgPha-1 and - 75kgKha-1 can be recommended for rice production in the studied agro-ecology.
-However, the - yield observed for the rate of 10kgPha-1 in Figure 2 did not differed significantly with that of - 283 30kgPha-1 allowing change in fertilizer recommendation for rice cultivation in second order - 284 lowland of Guinea savanna zone for economical reasons that can influence the adoption of - 285 fertilizer recommendation [34]. - There is also a possibility to increase the rice grain yield by further increase of K-fertilizer rate in - the basis of the linear trend observed for the grain yield (Figures 3 and 4).
-Indeed, the increase of - 288 K-rate is necessary because of the exportation of about 61.20 kgKha-1 per cropping cycle and the - low (<0.10 cmolkg-1) K content in the soil.
-In fact, a best fertilizer management might be able to - restore the fertility of the soil and supply the crop need of nutrients [35].
-In this basis, the rate of - 291 75kgKha-1 may be insufficient regarding to the yield reduction across the successive cropping - 292 cycles although not significant during the experiment, such trend of yields can impairs the - sustainability of rice production in lowland as far as.
-Thus, we suggest the increase of applying - rate of K over 75kgKha-1 to determine an optimum dose during further study in order to ensure - the sustainability of rice production in second order lowland of the Guinea savanna zone in Sub- - 296 Saharan Africa.
-Nutrient management tool as QUEFTS model ([36];[37]) should be use - 297 considering particularly season effect as induced in different locations.
+- The treatments T3, T6 and T9 including 30, 60 and 90kgPha-1 respectively which was combined 292 293 with constant rates of N (80kgha-1) and K (75kgha-1) have induced the highest grain yields with shorter physiological cycles (Table 3) and contrasting with the recommended rates for lowland 294 rice cultivation in the humid forest zone [11].
+Unarguably, the rates of 80kgNha-1, 30kgPha-1 and 295 75kgKha-1 can be recommended for rice production in the studied agro-ecology.
+However, the 296 yield observed for the rate of 10kgPha-1 in Figure 2 did not differed significantly with that of 297 298 30kgPha-1 allowing change in fertilizer recommendation for rice cultivation in second order 299 lowland of Guinea savanna zone for economical reasons that can influence the adoption of 300 fertilizer recommendation [40]. - 301 There is also a possibility to increase the rice grain yield by further increase of K-fertilizer rate in the basis of the linear trend observed for the grain yield (Figures 3 and 4).
+Indeed, the increase of 302 K-rate is necessary because of the exportation of about 61.20 kgKha-1 per cropping cycle and the 303 304 low (<0.10 cmolkg-1) K content in the soil.
+In fact, a best fertilizer management might be able to 305 restore the fertility of the soil and supply the crop need of nutrients [41].
+In this basis, the rate of 75kgKha-1 may be insufficient regarding to the yield reduction across the successive cropping 306 307 cycles although not significant during the experiment, such trend of yields can impairs the 308 sustainability of rice production in lowland as far as.
+Thus, we suggest the increase of applying rate of K over 75kgKha-1 and to assess rice response to N in order to determine their optimum 309 doses during further study in the way of sustaining rice production in second order lowland of the 310 311 Guinea savanna zone in Sub-Saharan Africa.
+In fact, the high production of rice as indentify for about 80kgNha-1 by Becker and Johnson [19] was not specific to lowland orders.
+Nutrient 312 313 management tool as QUEFTS model ([42]:[43]) should be use considering particularly season 314 effect as it can be induced in different locations.

-5. CONCLUSION
+315 5.
+CONCLUSION

-- 299 Our study revealed an optimization of rice nutrition in nitrogen due to potassium and phosphorus - 300 fertilizations on Fluvisols as induce by a synergism effect, resulting quantitative and qualitative - improvement of rice production.
-It is recommended the application of 10kgPha-1 and 75kgKha-1 - 302 combined with 80kgNha-1 for quantitative and qualitative rice production in irrigated second order - 303 lowland of Guinea savanna which is different with the previous recommended fertilizer practice in - 304 the forest zone. - However, for improving the sustainability of rice production, it is suggested to deepen knowledge - of rice nutrition in phosphorus and to reassess K-rates in the studied agro-ecosystem using - 307 model and emphasizing site and season effects.
+Our study revealed an optimization of rice nutrition in nitrogen due to potassium and phosphorus fertilizations on Fluvisols as induce by a synergism effect, resulting quantitative and qualitative improvement of rice production.
+It is recommended the application of 10kgPha-1 and 75kgKha-1